mikeyu4281/deloitte_demo_broadridge/README.md

 Also included is a Fix Client, which is required to connect to the exchange broker, and a config file to store FIX exchange server.

-For data mapping, would need more requirements on what is being mapped, but included a mapper to process data from an api and transformation into a FIX order object
+For data mapping, would need more requirements on what is being mapped, but included a mapper to process data from an api and transformation into a FIX order object using Flask for api integration